r-three/git-theta/README.md

 # Design notes

-`git-cml` adds functionality for keeping track of parameter values.
+`git-cml` adds functionality for keeping track of a model's parameter values.
 Creation of the model's computational graph, actual usage of the parameters, configuration, hyperparameter values, etc. is left up to code (which can be versioned in tandem with the checkpoint via git as usual).